Van Raam Bikes and Trikes

-Tomcat trikes are generally considered the industry gold standard, therefore when a Tomcat in good condition comes up for sale (on Ebay for example), they command a very high second hand value, usually between 30% and 50% of its purchase price after 5 to 10 years and sometimes more.
+Tomcat trikes are generally considered the industry gold standard, therefore when a Tomcat in good condition comes up for sale (on Ebay for example), they command a very high second hand value – usually between 30% and 50% of its purchase price after 5 to 10 years and sometimes more.

 If you simply want to see your Tomcat go to a good home, take a look at our Give and Take scheme.
 In essence, we service your old Tomcat free of charge and pass it on for group use in schools, hospices or anywhere where many deserving children can benefit from your gift.
 The scheme is entirely free and passported so you know where your old Tomcat is benefiting those other children.
-For more detail about being a donor or new owner, check out our G & T scheme on our xxx tab.

-When the Tomcat trike arrived in 1997 it had the Carer Control, Two Piece Frame, Custom Build and lightweight construction that everyone wanted, but those feature obviously cost more, therefore, in the absence of a “like for like” machine, the myth grew that a Tomcat was expensive.
+When the Tomcat trike arrived in 1997 it had the Carer Control, Two Piece Frame, Custom Build and lightweight construction that everyone wanted, but those features obviously cost more, therefore, in the absence of a “like for like” machine, the myth grew that a Tomcat was expensive.

 However, value is not always about cost and even though the ticket price might have been higher, funders soon realised that it was better to pay a little extra for something that was going to be loved and used rather than wasting money on a dust collector.

 Service too, is a factor for something as crucial and specialised as a special needs trike.
 After all, it is a therapy tool so the stakes are very high.
 It was service that led the chief executive of a national charity to recently remark that “You are the best supplier we deal with – by some margin”.